 The problem is exacerbated by parking restrictions in the neighborhood surrounding the school, implemented by the city government in conjunction with the School District in the 1990s after receiving complaints from residents about blocked driveways, blocked mailboxes and littering.

 “The biggest problem is that the community demands a lot out of the students, and the expectations aren’t realistic,” John-Lewis said.
 “We expect them to be involved volunteering, doing so many things, and yet there’s just not enough parking for all the kids.
 So, it’s just unfortunate.
 I feel that closing certain streets was a big mistake; I think they need to open up a few streets to allow kids to have parking.”

 “We’ve always had more demand than spaces available,” said Henterson Carlisle, the Associate Principal in charge of parking allocations.
 “We would probably need another fifty spots for every senior and junior who wants one to get one.”

 In the spring of 2018, there was significant student outreach to the city government pushing for a change in school policy, specifically regarding opening adjacent neighborhoods for parking.
-Class of 2018’s Senior Class Treasurer Katie Brodsky brought a petition with six hundred signatures—almost half the MIHS student body—to the Mercer Island City Council, asking for a solution.
+Class of 2018’s Senior Class Treasurer Katie Brodsky brought a petition with 600 signatures — almost half the MIHS student body — to the Mercer Island City Council, asking for a solution.

 So, what have the people in charge of parking done about this issue?
 Unfortunately, not much.
 If students like Brodsky want to expand school parking options they are looking in the wrong place.
 The Mercer Island City Council is not responsible for school district transportation policy; that responsibility lies with the district, or, more specifically, its School Board, Transportation Department, and Superintendent Colosky.